junxit/us-congress-bills-113/bill.md

     - **(B)** sections 302 and 304 of the Government Employee Rights Act of 1991 (42 U.S.C.
 2000e–16b and 2000e–16c) in the case of a claim alleged by such individual for a violation of section 302(a)(1) of such Act (42 U.S.C.
 2000e–16b(a)(1));
     - **(C)** the Congressional Accountability Act of 1995 (2 U.S.C.
 1301 et seq.) in the case of a claim alleged by such individual for a violation of section 201(a)(1) of such Act (2 U.S.C.
 1311(a)(1)); and
     - **(D)** chapter 5 of title 3, United States Code, in the case of a claim alleged by such individual for a violation of section 411 of such title.
-- **(b)** *Procedures and remedies* The procedures and remedies applicable to a claim alleged by an individual for a violation of this Act are—
+- **(b)** *Procedures and remedies* Except as provided in section 4(g), the procedures and remedies applicable to a claim alleged by an individual for a violation of this Act are—
   - **(1)** the procedures and remedies applicable for a violation of title VII of the Civil Rights Act of 1964 (42 U.S.C.
 2000e et seq.) in the case of a claim alleged by such individual for a violation of such title;
   - **(2)** the procedures and remedies applicable for a violation of section 302(a)(1) of the Government Employee Rights Act of 1991 (42 U.S.C.
 2000e–16b(a)(1)) in the case of a claim alleged by such individual for a violation of such section;
   - **(3)** the procedures and remedies applicable for a violation of section 201(a)(1) of the Congressional Accountability Act of 1995 (2 U.S.C.
 1311(a)(1)) in the case of a claim alleged by such individual for a violation of such section; and
   - **(4)** the procedures and remedies applicable for a violation of section 411 of title 3, United States Code, in the case of a claim alleged by such individual for a violation of such section.
 - **(c)** *Other applicable provisions* With respect to a claim alleged by a covered employee (as defined in section 101 of the Congressional Accountability Act of 1995 (2 U.S.C.
 1301)) for a violation of this Act, title III of the Congressional Accountability Act of 1995 (2 U.S.C.
 1381 et seq.) shall apply in the same manner as such title applies with respect to a claim alleged by such a covered employee for a violation of section 201(a)(1) of such Act (2 U.S.C.
 1311(a)(1)).
+- **(d)** *No double recovery* An individual who files claims alleging that a practice is an unlawful employment practice under this Act and an unlawful employment practice because of sex under title VII of the Civil Rights Act of 1964 (42 U.S.C.
+2000e et seq.) shall not be permitted to recover damages for such practice under both of—
+  - **(1)** this Act; and
+  - **(2)** section 1977A of the Revised Statutes (42 U.S.C.
+1981a) and title VII of the Civil Rights Act of 1964.
+- **(e)** *Motivating factor decisions* On a claim in which an individual proved a violation under section 4(h) and a respondent demonstrates that the respondent would have taken the same action in the absence of the impermissible motivating factor, the court—
+  - **(1)** may grant declaratory relief, injunctive relief (except as provided in paragraph (2)), and attorney's fees and costs demonstrated to be directly attributable only to the pursuit of a claim under section 4(h); and
+  - **(2)** shall not award damages or issue an order requiring any admission, reinstatement, hiring, promotion, or payment.

 ## § 11.
 State and Federal immunity